Computing large market equilibria using abstractions: Experimental Evaluation

-We can leverage the structure of our problem to provide even better worst-case bounds on convergence.
-Because in practice such worst case bounds are rarely reached and because these theoretical results are not the primary focus of our paper we discuss them informally here for completeness and relegate the formal statements to the appendix:
+\citet{nesterov2018computation} study a formulation similar to \eqref{eq:cp_spp}, but where prices are unbounded, and they arrive at an algorithm where the saddle-point residual goes to zero at a rate of $O(1/\sqrt{T})$, but achieve additional auction-like properties in terms of the resulting dynamics.
+Leveraging the structure of our problem gives us even better worst-case bounds on convergence.
+Because in practice such worst case bounds are rarely reached and because these theoretical results are not the primary focus of our paper we discuss them informally here for completeness and relegate the formal statements to the Appendix:

-\begin{answer} Under mild assumptions we can construct an algorithm that converges to the EG equilibrium at a rate of $\frac{1}{T}$ iterations. \end{answer}
+\begin{answer} Under mild assumptions the PD algorithm reduces the saddle-point residual of the EG problem at a rate of $O\left(\frac{n^{7/2}m^2}{T}\right)$. \end{answer}

-Because of the structure of our problem we can also give bounds for the computational savings incurred by our representative buyer/representative item abstractions:
+The expression above makes some simplifying assumptions for readability.
+We include the full treatment in the Appendix.
+From the perspective of abstraction, the most important thing is that we have a $O(n^{7/2}m^2)$ dependence on problem size.
+For this simplified rate we can give a nice expression for the savings in worst-case convergence rate due to our representative buyer/item abstraction:

 \begin{answer} Let $n$, $m$ be the number of buyers/items in the original market and $\hat{n}$, $\hat{m}$ be the number in the abstracted market.
-Under mild assumptions the representative buyer/item abstraction with proportional lift has a worst case convergence rate that is $O(\frac{\hat{n}^{\frac{7}{2}} \hat{m}^2}{n^{\frac{7}{2}} m^2})$ of the convergence rate of the full problem.
-If we use the recursive lift instead the relevant speedup is $O(\frac{\hat{n}^{\frac{5}{2}} \hat{m}^2}{n^{\frac{5}{2}} m^2}).$ \end{answer}
+Under mild assumptions the representative buyer/item abstraction with proportional lift has a worst case convergence rate that is $O(\frac{\hat{n}^{7/2} \hat{m}^2}{n^{7/2} m^2})$ of the convergence rate of the full problem.
+If we use the recursive lift instead the relevant speedup is $O(\frac{\hat{n}^{5/2} \hat{m}^2}{n^{5/2} m^2}).$ \end{answer}

-While we do not take the rates completely seriously, the results do suggest that we should expect larger savings in computational complexity for `long and thin' markets (those with many buyers and relatively few items) than those with many items and few buyers.
+While asymptotic analysis does not tell the whole story, the results do suggest that we should expect larger savings in computational complexity for `long and thin' markets (those with many buyers and relatively few items) than those with many items and few buyers, which is precisely what we see in our experiments.

+In practice, the primary concern is the memory usage of PD, as well as the cost per iteration.
+For the optimization formulation that uses PD, a variable is needed for every buyer and item pair, and thus memory usage is linear in the market size.
+Similarly, each step of PD can be computed in linear time for our setting.
+In practice, we thus get an asymptotic linear improvement to both memory usage and cost per iteration.
+In theory, we get much more than a linear improvement in total running time, based on the above estimates of the number of iterations needed in the worst case.
+However, in practice the number of iterations needed does not seem to grow much with the size of the market, and so the primary practical savings are those due to the memory and cost-per-iteration improvements.

+In extremely large cases (e.g., online ad systems with millions of buyers and billions of impressions) it would not even be feasible to run PD on the original problem instance (typically due to memory usage), and so abstracting down to a manageable size becomes compulsory.